-A report commissioned by Dove that did research into self-esteem, body image, and body confidence discovered women all over the world hate their bodies and struggle with self-image.
+A report commissioned by Dove researched self-esteem, body image, and body confidence among women.
+They discovered women all over the world hate their bodies and struggle with self-image.
 I’m sure you likely saw imaged and videos from the campaign floating around with women of all shapes and sizes talking about self-image and what not.
-Below you’ll see some of the statistics that the report found.
+Below you’ll see some statistics the report found.

 • Only 4% of women around the world consider themselves beautiful

 • 72% of girls feel tremendous pressure to be beautiful

 • 80% of women agree that every woman has something about her that is beautiful, but do not see their own beauty

 • More than half of women globally (54%) agree that when it comes to how they look, they are their own worst beauty critic

 In conclusion, the report found that beauty-related pressure increases whilst body confidence decreases as girls and women grow older – stopping young girls from seeing their real beauty.
 Having said that, it seems the pressure from the media, individuals and those around them triggers low self-esteem for girls and women.